 A Brief History

 On August 9, 1936, Clevelander and Ohio State University athlete James Cleveland “Jesse” Owens won his 4th Gold Medal at the 1936 Olympics, by anchoring the 4 X 100 m relay, winning in a world record time of 39.8 seconds.
 An international sensation, Owens was not even the first Olympic athlete to win 4 Gold Medals in an Olympics!
 Here we list 10 Greatest Olympic Athletes, or at least as we see it.
 (No special order to the list.)
-Please nominate those athletes you think deserve inclusion in such a list.

 1. Jesse Owens, 1936.